iamnoah/writeCapture/README.md

 # Version History #

+## 0.3.3-SNAPSHOT ##

+ * BugFix -  We no longer mess with scripts that are not JavaScript. i.e., VBScript.
+Prevents some weird error cases.

+ * BugFix - Streamlined the handling of the done callback.
+Most notable effect is that phantom invisible divs will be removed before done is called instead of immediately after.

 ## 0.3.2 ##

  * Bugfix - jQuery 1.4.1 has a bug in replaceWith that mishandles strings.
 We